Resources for Graduate Students

 The Patrick O'Sullivan Reading Room is available for informal meetings and gatherings.
 Students also have shelves in the Reading Room reserved for their personal use.
 Please go to the main office of the Medieval Institute for access during business hours.

 Workshops on pedagogy, professional development and the field of medieval studies are offered throughout the semester.
 Topics have ranged from "Grading" and "Developing syllabi" to "What is medieval studies?" and "Internet medievalism."
-Workshops are listed on the Student News and Events page.
+Upcoming workshops are listed on the Events page.

 The Medieval Research Group is a voluntary association of medieval studies students, staff and affiliated faculty to share research and foster collegiality.
 It is open to graduate students in other departments who share interests in medieval studies.
-It meets occasionally during term time, sometimes on campus and sometimes off campus depending on the nature of the event.
-Members are encouraged to present research in progress or drafts of conference papers for feedback, and there are also occasional workshops on topics such as writing an abstract or paper proposal.
-Meetings are listed on the Student News and Events page.
+More information about MRG can be found here.

 The Graduate College at Western Michigan University also offers a variety of resources for graduate students, including a Graduate Student Online orientation, events and workshops, writing and teaching support and more.